FormidableLabs/renature/docs/content/getting-started/accessible-animations.md

 You'll notice that rather than animating the `transform` property, `renature` animates the `opacity` property.
 You could, of course, specify a different `from` and `to` configuration inside of the `reducedMotion` parameter.
 Just be mindful that this will be the configuration `renature` will use to animate elements for users who prefer _reduced motion_.

 `renature` will also set up an event listener to detect changes in the end user's reduced motion preference.
 If a user changes this preference while an animation is executing, `renature` will immediately switch the `from` / `to` configuration it uses to match this preference.
-Taking the example above, if a user switches their reduced motion preference to `reduce` while the animating element is part way through the `transform` animation (say 50px), `renature` will immediately stop animating `transform` and start the `opacity` animation from the `from` state (`opacity: 1`).
-Likewise, if a user then switches their reduced motion preference to `no-preference`, the `transform` animation will resume.
+Taking the example above, if a user switches their reduced motion preference to `reduce` while the animating element is part way through the `transform` animation, `renature` will immediately stop animating `transform` and start the `opacity` animation from the `from` state (`opacity: 1`).
+Likewise, if a user then switches their reduced motion preference to `no-preference`, the `transform` animation will start from the beginning.

 For more information on accessible animations and reduced motion, check out [Section 2.3 of the WCAG guidelines](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).